 North of Oxford Street, there's a lot to choose from - and it's not all confined to Charlotte Street.
 Here's our pick...

 This is the second restaurant from the people behind the hugely successful Bao in Soho.
-Expect the usual bao buns but with many small and sharing dishes that are unique to this branch too.
-And they also take bookings too - so that's something of a blessing.
+You'll find the usual bao buns here but with many small and sharing dishes that are unique to this branch.

 This is the main restaurant at the London Edition and Jason Atherton is in charge of things.
 Expect a more upmarket affair to some of Atherton's other spots and a frankly jaw-dropping room too.

 This huge Caravan space has taken over an old BBC recording studio.
 There is coffee and brunch aplenty as well as the usual Caravan staples - there's also private dining space here as well.

 The original Cin Cin in Brighton started life as a van before becoming a big hit as a restaurant (also winning a Michelin Bib Gourmand).
 This is their second restaurant and the first time they've opened in London.
 Expect classic, seasonal Italian fare alongside "good old-fashioned Italian hospitality."

 The Big Mamma Group's second opening in London saw them hit up Fitzrovia with a massively OTT slice of Mediterranean charm and flavour.
 It's extremely popular with a stunning looking room.

 This was the third opening from the team behind Quality Chop House and Portland.
 The corner site has loads of natural light and serves up dishes influenced by seasonal UK produce.

 In addition to its Press for Pisco button, this larger follow-up to the Covent Garden original serves up all the usual favourites (like their amazing smores) on the menu along with new baos and more.

 Foley's Tasting Kitchen in Fitzrovia serves up food inspired from modern Asian cuisine which means a menu with laksa, gyoza and more.